ismi29ch/next-detect-unsaved-changes/README.md

 - `blockNavigation` (boolean): Returns `true` if navigation should be blocked due to unsaved changes; otherwise `false`.

+#### `DetectUnsavedChanges`

+**Props:**

+- `unsavedChanges` (boolean): A flag indicating whether there are unsaved changes.
+- `children` (React.ReactNode): The content to be conditionally rendered based on unsaved changes.

+**Returns:**

+- Renders `children` if navigation should be blocked; otherwise, renders nothing.

 ## Custom Modal Integration

-You can use the `blockNavigation` state to conditionally render a custom modal or dialog for handling unsaved changes.
+You can use the `blockNavigation` state or the `DetectUnsavedChanges` component to conditionally render a custom modal or dialog for handling unsaved changes.
 For example:

 ```javascript
 {blockNavigation && (